borgbase/docs.borgbase.com/strategy.md

 - Encryption: Offsite backups are secure.
 - 2-Factor Authentication: Protect backup repositories and settings with more than just a password.

-After half a year of beta testing, [BorgBase.com](https://www.borgbase.com) is generally available and new users get 10 GB for free for testing.
+It comes with 10 GB of backup space for free forever and is still affordable beyond that.
 We also offer custom solutions to enterprise customers.
 This includes setting up local backup agents or evaluating your whole backup strategy.
 Contact [hello@borgbase.com](mailto:hello@borgbase.com) for more.

 ### Resources
 [^1]: [Are you ABSOLUTELY clear on your Disaster, Backup & Recovery RTO, RPO and MTO?](https://www.asianjournal.ca/are-you-absolutley-clear-on-your-disaster-backup-recovery-rto-rpo-and-mto-by-bob-milliken/)